Preparing to reopen

 - Everhart Museum

 - Government guidance to museums in Michoacán, México (in Spanish/en español)

 - Japanese Friendship Garden Society of San Diego

-- NEW!
-John Geraldine Lilley Museum of Art
+- John Geraldine Lilley Museum of Art

 - Patuxent River Naval Air Museum Covid-19 Virus Response Plan

 Check the Alliance’s reopening guide frequently for updates, as we will be adding new examples as we receive them.
 If you have a plan or perspective on reopening you’d be interested in sharing with the broader museum field, please contact email@example.com.